Kačić family: History

 The Kačić's family can be traced to the Pacta conventa, an agreement dating from 1102 (or later), according to which the Kačićs were one of the twelve Croatian noble tribes (genus) who accepted the Hungarian king Coloman as the new king of Croatia.
 They were represented by comes Juraj Kačić (Comittem Gurram de genere Chaçittorum).
 According to the Supetar Cartulary, they were one of six tribes which selected bans who, in turn, elected a new king in a case where the prior king died without leaving heirs.
+Some historians argued that the Croatian rex Slavac and other nobles with the title of Marianourm and Morsticum, often argued to be related to the Narentines, mentioned in the cartulary were originating from the tribe of Kačić.

 The first mention of Kačićs is considered 1165, when the Byzantine chronicler John Kinnamos said that 57 cities in Croatia and Dalmatia as well the "nation Kačićs" came under the Byzantine rule.
 The Kačićs were mostly recorded in the scope of sales contracts and lands disputes, or as witnesses.
 In 1182, the first explicitly mentioned noblemen as members of the genus Kačić are Miroš Kačić (1166–82) and his son Dobroš, previously also Miroš's father Toljen (1164–66), the judge of Tinj, Toliš Kačić with sons Juraj and Deško, Premko Kačić with sons Dragoš and Pribislav, and likely Otra with his son Dragoslav.